 The Central Kitchen operates the Child and Adult Care Food Program (CACFP), a federally funded program that provides meals and snacks served to children in child care settings.
-The Central Kitchen plans, prepares and delivers food, food service, and janitorial supplies to all child development centers operated by CAPK’s Head Start/State Child Development Division.
-The program also prepares meals for Head Start field trips, parent meetings, and social events.
+The Central Kitchen plans, prepares, delivers food and janitorial supplies to all child development centers operated by CAPK’s Head Start/State Child Development Division.
+The program also prepares meals for Head Start field trips and social events.

 Nutritious and safely prepared breakfast, lunch, and afternoon snacks are provided, depending on the program each child is attending.
-The Central Kitchen provides special meals to accommodate food allergies and diets that exclude meat and/or dairy products.
-The menus incorporate a variety of cultural and ethnic preferences, and are designed to provide children with a broadened food experience.
-Menus comply with Head Start requirements, CACFP guidelines, and input from the children, parents, staff, and community members at the Nutrition Advisory Committee meetings.
+The Central Kitchen provides special meals to accommodate food allergies and diets for children with special dietary needs.
+The menus incorporate a variety of cultural and ethnic preferences, they are designed to provide children with a broader food experience.
+The Central Kitchen’s menus comply with Head Start requirements and CACFP guidelines.
+The Central Kitchen receives input from the children, parents, staff, and community members at the Nutrition Advisory Committee meetings.